-With respect to the Effective Communication competency, while implied in the preceding six competencies, NCD recommends the deliberate emphasis of the need for effective, sensitive, and ongoing bi-directional communication as outlined in The Joint Commission's Enhancing Effective Communication, Cultural Competence, and Patient - and Family - Center Care A Roadmap for Hospitals.30 While communication might appear to be intuitive, communicating with patients with disabilities may present challenges which can compromise outcomes, particularly as providers often must reach judgments about patients' conditions and make decisions about treatment under severe time pressure.
+With respect to the Effective Communication competency, while implied in the preceding six competencies, NCD recommends the deliberate emphasis of the need for effective, sensitive, and ongoing bi-directional communication.
+While communication might appear to be intuitive, communicating with patients with disabilities may present challenges which can compromise outcomes, particularly as providers often must reach judgments about patients' conditions and make decisions about treatment under severe time pressure.
 The acquisition of active listening skills and non-verbal symbolism must be emphasized and included in teaching communication competencies.
 Communication provides the framework for an empathetic connection between the patient and the provider.
-Effective communication is bidirectional between patients and healthcare systems.
-If either the patient or health care provider lacks clear understanding of the information conveyed, the delivery of care is compromised.31
+Effective communication is bi-directional between patients and healthcare systems.
+If either the patient or health care provider lacks clear understanding of the information conveyed, the delivery of care is compromised.

-In addition, a vibrant competency-based curriculum to teach medical, nursing, and other healthcare professional students the basic clinical skills is needed to effectively treat patients across all categories of disabilities and must include: respectful interactions (etiquette and awareness); problem-solving (i.e., scheme-based) approach to history taking and physical examination; development of clinical reasoning; formation of an initial diagnostic plan; interpretation of basic diagnostic patient outcomes are a direct result of actions taken by the provider as a practiced patient advocate.
+In addition, a vibrant competency-based curriculum to teach medical, nursing, and other healthcare professional students the basic clinical skills is needed to effectively treat patients across all categories of disabilities and must include: respectful interactions (etiquette and awareness); problem-solving (i.e., schemebased) approach to history taking and physical examination; development of clinical reasoning; formation of an initial diagnostic plan; interpretation of basic diagnostic studies; performance of select procedures; provision of counseling and feedback; and skills to articulate clinical case presentation.

-Often positive

-studies; performance of select procedures; provision of counseling and feedback; and skills to articulate clinical case presentation.
 Furthermore, real time interaction with patients with various disabilities, self-advocates, families, direct support professionals, and caregivers is necessary.
 The students must:

+be instructed to become competent in the creation of the "patient narrative" as a means of appreciating the psychosocial determinants of the disease and the receptivity and understanding of the goals of the treatment plan;

+learn to apply principles of social-behavioral sciences to provision of patient care, including assessment of the impact of psychosocial and cultural influences on health, disease, care seeking, care compliance, and barriers to and attitudes toward care;

+Often positive patient outcomes are a direct result of actions taken by the provider as a practiced patient advocate.

-- be instructed to become competent in the creation of the "patient narrative" as a means of appreciating the psychosocial determinants of the disease and the receptivity and understanding of the goals of the treatment plan; - learn to apply principles of social-behavioral sciences to provision of patient care, including assessment of the impact of psychosocial and cultural influences on health, disease, care seeking, care compliance, and barriers to and attitudes toward care; - demonstrate insight and understanding about emotions related to the disability experience that allow one to develop and manage interpersonal interactions; - demonstrate compassion, integrity, and respect for others; - learn to appreciate the impact of the disabling condition and how it influences the patient's resilience, compliance, relationships, goals, lifestyles, and outcomes; - be able to identify, incorporate, and utilize community resources, specialty treatment clinics, centers of excellence, and syndrome and disease specific quidelines; and - learn and understand the process of supported decision-making as an alternative paradigm to guardianship, which empowers persons with cognitive disabilities, by ensuring they participate in their own health care and are the ultimate decision-makers.
+demonstrate insight and understanding about emotions related to the disability experience that allow one to develop and manage interpersonal interactions;

+demonstrate compassion, integrity, and respect for others;

+learn to appreciate the impact of the disabling condition and how it influences the patient's resilience, compliance, relationships, goals, lifestyles, and outcomes;

+be able to identify, incorporate, and utilize community resources, specialty treatment clinics, centers of excellence, and syndrome and disease specific guidelines; and learn and understand the process of supported decision-making as an alternative paradigm to guardianship, which empowers persons with cognitive disabilities, by ensuring they participate in their own health care and are the ultimate decision-makers.